 - DUI School (online class),

 - No further arrests while the case is pending, and

-A second-time DUI is also a misdemeanor but carries a mandatory 10 days in jail.
-Third-time DUIs as well as any DUIs causing substantial injury or death are automatic felonies in Nevada with time in Nevada State Prison.
+A second-time DUI is also a misdemeanor but carries a mandatory ten (10) days in jail.
+Third-time DUIs, as well as any DUIs causing substantial injury or death, are automatic felonies in Nevada with time in Nevada State Prison.

-There are several possible defenses to Nevada DUI charges depending the circumstances of the case.
+Burner lawyers can explore several possible defenses to Nevada DUI charges depending on the circumstances of the case.
 Just a few of them include:

 - The breath- or blood-testing equipment was faulty,

 - The police incorrectly administered the field sobriety tests, or

 - The burner did not begin drinking until after the police officer pulled him/her over

 In some cases, DUI charges can be dismissed or reduced to the less serious Nevada crime of reckless driving.
 Learn more about the Nevada crime of driving under the influence of alcohol or drugs.